-This article describes the Agile Leadership in a practical way.
-After reading you will understand the definition and basics of this powerful leadership philosophy.
+Agile Leadership: this article describes the Agile Leadership in a practical way.
+Next to what it is, this article also highlights the key of this philosophy with multifunctional teams, ti’s flexibility and the pitfalls.
+After reading you will understand the basics of this leadership philosophy.
+Enjoy reading!

 What is Agile Leadership?

 Agile leadership / scrum agile leadership or lean agile leadership is aimed at the ability to look at situations from different perspectives and react to them flexibly.
 Within Agile leadership, the growth and cooperation of teams are of central importance.
 This is where it differs from traditional leadership.